Final FEL Benefit Review

 Eligibility despite a zero percent NEL rating

 A “zero percent NEL rating” means that prior to the final review, a worker does not have a permanent impairment and therefore is not entitled to a NEL benefit.
-Such a worker cannot request a redetermination of his or her zero percent NEL benefit.
+Such a worker cannot request a redetermination of their zero percent NEL benefit.

 However, where a worker, previously assessed at a zero percent NEL rating, suffers a significant deterioration following the final review, that worker may be eligible for a review of FEL benefits.
 If the significant deterioration is temporary, the review period ends when the worker recovers.
 If it is eventually determined that the worker may likely have a permanent impairment, the WSIB may conduct a new permanent impairment determination.